-herbert parkinson first established a business at orchard mill in darwen in 1934 to weave jacquard cloth. on his death, the business was passed to his daughter who sold it to the john lewis partnership in 1953. the partnership had been looking for a weaving mill to produce its own range of bespoke furnishing fabrics and increase its competitiveness, and as the business expanded, fabric woven at the mill was also made into finished product. the site now produces cushion pads and a range of filled products such as beanbags, and john lewis’ own brand duvets and pillows filled with high-quality goose downs sourced from siberia and eastern europe.
+Herbert Parkinson first established a business at Orchard Mill in Darwen in 1934 to weave jacquard cloth.
+On his death, the business was passed to his daughter who sold it to the John Lewis Partnership in 1953.
+The Partnership had been looking for a weaving mill to produce its own range of bespoke furnishing fabrics and increase its competitiveness, and as the business expanded, fabric woven at the mill was also made into finished product.
+The site now produces cushion pads and a range of filled products such as beanbags, alongside John Lewis’ own brand duvets and pillows filled with high-quality goose downs sourced from Siberia and Eastern Europe.

-a good night’s sleep starts with the right foundations. since we spent approximately a third of our lives asleep – and sleep is absolutely crucial to our physical and mental wellbeing – it makes sense that to invest in the very best mattress, pillows, duvets and sheets you can. we’re all fairly attuned to the benefits splashing out for a high quality mattress can afford, but have you spend much time considering the firmness of the pillow you lay your head on every night, or the composition of the duvet you sleep under?
+Since we spent approximately a third of our lives asleep – and sleep is absolutely crucial to our physical and mental wellbeing – it makes sense that to invest in the very best mattress, pillows, duvets and sheets you can.
+We’re all fairly attuned to the benefits splashing out for a high quality mattress can afford, but have you spend much time considering the firmness of the pillow you lay your head on every night, or the composition of the duvet you sleep under?

-one of the most important things to consider when buying pillows is how you sleep, since a pillow that’s too soft or too firm can greatly impact your sleeping posture and in turn, the quality of your sleep. your body shape and height – as well as the position in which you sleep – will help determine the right pillow for you. if you sleep on your back, you should choose a medium-firm pillow, as it will provide enough support for your neck without affecting the alignment of your spine. if you sleep on your side, a firm pillow is recommended to help keep the spine aligned by preventing hunching, saving you from a painful cricked neck in the morning. if you tend to sleep on your front a soft pillow is best, providing the right amount of comfortable cushioning without affecting your alignment.
+Your body shape and height – as well as the position in which you sleep – will help determine the right pillow for you.
+If you sleep on your back, you should choose a medium-firm pillow, as it will provide enough support for your neck without affecting the alignment of your spine.
+If you sleep on your side, a firm pillow is recommended to help keep the spine aligned by preventing hunching, saving you from a painful cricked neck in the morning.
+If you tend to sleep on your front a soft pillow is best, providing the right amount of comfortable cushioning without affecting your alignment.

-a few week’s after our factory tour, my specially filled duvet and pillow arrived, complete with personalised tags detailing the date i’d filled them on-site – how lovely! i tend to switch between side and front sleeping but have always preferred a firmer pillow so that’s what i opted for, and since it was the start of summer and we’d been experiencing some wonderfully warm weather, i’d chosen a lightweight 4.5 tog duvet. having slept with these past month or so, i’m very happy with my choices!
+I tend to switch between side and front sleeping but have always preferred a firmer pillow so that’s what I opted for, and since it was the start of summer and we’d been experiencing some wonderfully warm weather, i’d chosen a lightweight 4.5 tog duvet.
+Having now slept with these past month or so, I’m very happy with my choices!